nwneisen/drone-dashboard/README.md

     * Continuous session awareness
     * and more...

-Vue.js - A fronted framework that is simple to use but ahs powerful results.
+Vue.js - A fronted framework that is simple to use but ahs powerful results

-Vuetify - A material design component framework for Vue.js

 eslint-plugin-vue - The official ESLint pluging for Vue.js